amyfrancis97/CanDrivR-CS/README.md

 3. Configure environment: Modify config.py to set up paths, parameters, and environment-specific settings for running the pipeline.

 ## Usage
+1. Update the config file to contain the paths in which CanDrivR-CS has been installed.

-1. Running the main script:
+2. Running the main script:

 ```bash
 python main.py